Harsh-Kumar1510/Ecommerce/README.md

 ## For styling React bootsrap as well as css is used

-# This website is still under construction as I want to add some more features
+# This website is still under construction as we want to add some more features
 backend dependencies are ﻿asgiref==3.7.2 certifi==2023.5.7
 cffi==1.15.1